-Environmental Impact Significance Before Mitigation Proposed Mitigation Measures Significance After Mitigation Notify the Agricultural Commissioner's office immediately regarding any suspected exotic/invasive pest species as defined by the California Department of Food and Agriculture and the United States Department of Agriculture.
+Environmental Impact Significance Before Mitigation Proposed Mitigation Measures Significance After Mitigation control methods after infestation.
+Effective control methods may include physical/mechanical removal, bio control, cultural control, or chemical treatments; Use of "permanent" soil sterilants to control weeds or other pests is prohibited because this would interfere with reclamation.
+Notify the Agricultural Commissioner's office immediately regarding any suspected exotic/invasive pest species as defined by the California Department of Food and Agriculture and the United States Department of Agriculture.
 Request a sample be taken by the Agricultural Commissioner's Office of a suspected invasive species.
-Eradication of exotic pests shall be done under the direction of the Agricultural Commissioner's Office and/or California Department of Food and Agriculture; Obey all pesticide use laws, regulations, and permit conditions; Allow access by Agricultural Commissioner staff for routine visual and trap pest surveys, compliance inspections, eradication of exotic pests, and other official duties; Ensure that all project employees that handle pest control issues are appropriately trained and certified, that all required records are maintained and made available for inspection, and that all required permits and other required legal documents are current; Maintain records of pests found and treatments or pest management methods used.
+Eradication of exotic pests shall be done under the direction of the Agricultural Commissioner's Office and/or California Department of Food and Agriculture; • Obey all pesticide use laws, regulations, and permit conditions; Allow access by Agricultural Commissioner staff for routine visual and trap pest surveys, compliance inspections, eradication of exotic pests, and other official duties; Ensure that all project employees that handle pest control issues are appropriately trained and certified, that all required records are maintained and made available for inspection, and that all required permits and other required legal documents are current; Maintain records of pests found and treatments or pest management methods used.
 Records should include the date, location/block, project name (current and previous if changed), and methods used.
-For pesticides include the chemical(s) used, U.S. Environmental Protection Agency (EPA) Registration numbers, application rates, etc. A pesticide use report may be used for this; Submit a report of monitoring, pest finds, and treatments, or other pest management methods to the Agricultural Commissioner quarterly within 15 days after the end of
+For pesticides include the